Updated 2026-06-05

 - DeepSeek official V4 release - Official V4 launch note and Flash positioning.

-3. Mac hardware matrix
+4. Mac hardware decision matrix

 | Mac memory | Expected status | Practical guidance |